 Management is responsible for the other information.
-The other information comprises Management's Discussion and Analysis.
+The other information comprises the Management Discussion and Analysis.

-Our opinion on the consolidated financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and will not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.